 The Pennicott Wilderness Journeys’ departure facility is close to Port Arthur, so we will manage the extra time to ensure you are there by 9:00 AM.
 The three-hour wilderness cruise operates in the water from Port Arthur to Eaglehawk Neck.
 You will get up close and personal with the towering sea cliffs, dolomites, and the abundant and diverse sea life around Tasman Island and Cape Pillar.
 Pennicott Wilderness Journeys is an award-winning cruise operator in Tasmania.
 You can read more about them and the wilderness cruise on their website: Pennicott Wilderness Journey Website

-For those who may choose not to do the wilderness cruise, you have the option of the following activities in the morning:
+For those who may choose not to do the wilderness cruise, you have the option of the following activity in the morning:

-1. A tour of the Port Arthur historic settlement and relax around the Port Arthur area
+- A tour of the Port Arthur historic settlement, and relax around the Port Arthur area

-After your wilderness cruise or alternative activity, the team will rejoin, and we will make our way by bus to Eaglehawk Neck, a 20-minute bus ride and have lunch at Doo Lishus.
+After your wilderness cruise or alternative activity, the team will rejoin, and we will make our way by bus to Eaglehawk Neck, a 20-minute bus ride, and have lunch at Lufura Bistro.
 Depending on the wind, the wilderness cruise will arrive back at Eaglehawk Neck, where our private bus will meet you.
-After lunch, we walk around the Tasman Arch and Devil’s Kitchen tourist walk, which is a 20-minute walk.
+Time permitting, we might walk around the Tasman Arch and Devil’s Kitchen tourist walk, which is a 20-minute walk.
 After the short walk, you will be transferred back to Hobart for your flight or to the Hotel Grand Chancellor, our drop-off point.
 Those who have flights will be dropped off first.
-The bus ride back to Hobart is around 90 minutes so we would have you at Hobart Airport at 4:00 PM at the latest.
+The bus ride back to Hobart is around 90 minutes long, so we will have you at Hobart Airport at 4:00 PM at the latest.
 From the airport, we arrive back at the Grand Chancellor Hotel by around 4:30 PM.
 We recommend staying at the Hotel Grand Chancellor or a hotel nearby.

 Additional Information